stackabletech/nifi-iceberg-bundle/README.md

 Loading custom NARs basically boils down to

+1. Run `sed -i -e 's/{{ NIFI_VERSION }}/2.4.0/g' pom.xml` to test-replace the version of the parent pom.
+   This is needed, as Maven is not able to evaluate `${nifi.version}` in the `project.parent.version` field.
+   Maybe a future version of Maven can handle this, in that case this step can be removed.
-1. Run `mvn -D nifi.version=2.2.0 clean package` to build the needed NAR files.
+2. Run `mvn -D nifi.version=2.4.0 clean package` to build the needed NAR files.
    Please check that the NiFi version you are building for is supported and adopt the NiFi version accordingly.
-2. Copy all `.nar` files into either
+3. Copy all `.nar` files into either
    1. The `<nifi-root-dir>/lib` folder, for Stackable `/stackable/nifi/lib/`
    2. Or into any other (arbitrary) folder and instruct NiFi to pull them in via `nifi.nar.library.directory.myCustomLibs: /my-custom-folder`